nikerla/vc-content/Pages/roadmap.md

 									<span class="descr">This model has a new architecture that provides transaction model and support for simplifying various B2B and B2C scenarios.
 Integration with ERP and WMS platforms will be much more intuitive and simple.</span>
 								</li>
 								<li>
-									<span class="title">Virto Commerce Marketplace</span>
+									<span class="title">Virto Commerce AppStore</span>
 									<span class="descr">Site where our partners can publish various components and solutions for Virto Commerce.
 It will allow for a better collaboration between partners, solution providers and customers.
-Our core modules will also be published through new marketplace site.</span>
+Our core modules will also be published through new appstore site.</span>
 								</li>
 								<li>
 									<span class="title">Multi Channel</span>